Details of the Survey

 Public awareness and attitudes towards electric cars

-This report is published by the Central Statistics and Research Branch of the Department for Regional Development (DRD).
-(September 2012)
+This Public awareness of and attitudes towards electric cars September 2012 report was published by the Central Statistics and Research Branch of the Department for Regional Development (DRD).

 Public perception of safety on public transport

-This report is published by the Central Statistics and Research Branch of the Department for Regional Development (DRD).
-(January 2013)
+This Public perception of safety on public transport January 2013 report was published by the Central Statistics and Research Branch of the Department for Regional Development (DRD).

 Cycling in Northern Ireland

-This report is published by the Central Statistics and Research Branch of the Department for Regional Development (DRD).
-(May 2015)
+This Cycling in Northern Ireland May 2015 report was published by the Central Statistics and Research Branch of the Department for Regional Development (DRD).

 Public awareness of Travelwise NI initiatives